tuda-parallel/FTIO/artifacts/capturing_periodic_io_using_frequency_techniques/README.md

 ## FTIO Version

-For all the cases bellow, `ftio` first needs to be installed (see [Installation](https://github.com/tuda-parallel/FTIO?tab=readme-ov-file#installation)).
+For all the cases below, `ftio`` first needs to be installed (see [Installation](https://github.com/tuda-parallel/FTIO?tab=readme-ov-file#installation)).
 We used `ftio` version 0.0.1 for the experiment in the paper.
 To get this version simply execute the following code:
 ```sh
 git checkout v0.0.1
 ```

-## 1. Running Example (IOR)
+## 1. Running Example and Overhead
-Throughout Section II in the paper "Capturing Periodic I/O Using Frequency Techniques", IOR was used to demonstrate the approach.
-Follow the instructions provided in the [IOR/README.md](/artifacts/capturing_periodic_io_using_frequency_techniques/IOR/README.md) to reconstruct this experiment.
+Throughout Section II of the paper "Capturing Periodic I/O Using Frequency Techniques", IOR was used to demonstrate the approach.
+Moreover, In Section III-C the overhead of our approach was examined using IOR with a varying number of ranks (from 1 to 10752 ranks).
+- Follow the instructions provided in the [IOR/README.md](/artifacts/capturing_periodic_io_using_frequency_techniques/IOR/README.md) to setup and run IOR.
+- Instructions regarding the overhead are provided [here](/artifacts/capturing_periodic_io_using_frequency_techniques/IOR/README.md#tracing-library-overhead).

+<p align="right"><a href="#artifacts-reproducibility">⬆</a></p>

 ## 2. Case Studies
 Bellow instructions are provided on how to recreate the case studies from Section III-B. As mentioned [above](#ftio-version), `ftio` version 0.0.1 was used for all examples here.